BrianHenryIE/Sortons-Events/README.md

 This app has been written in Java (Google Web Toolkit) to run on Google App Engine and uses Google Cloud Endpoints.

 You'll also have pull [GwtFB+](https://github.com/BrianHenryIE/GwtFBplus) and add it to your local Maven repository.

+And GwtBingMaps

+Run with
+mvn gwt:run-codeserver
+mvn appengine:devserver